Error: "Virtual disks with same UUID should not be assigned to a VM" when adding a disk to a virtual machine

 Cause

-You cannot add a virtual disk to a virtual machine that already has a disk with the same UUID.
+It is not possible to add a disk to a virtual machine that currently has a disk with the same UUID (Universally Unique Identifier).

 Resolution